makersacademy/chitter-challenge/README.md

 ```
 \c 'database-name'
 ```
-5. Add then enter the psql commands to create the accounts and peeps table.
-The psql commands can be found in the db/migrations directory.
+5. Finally run the psql commands in the db/migrations directory to create the accounts and peeps table for each database.